apache/couchdb-documentation/src/replication/intro.rst

 Transient means that there are no documents backing up the replication.
 So after a restart of the CouchDB server the replication will disapear.
 Later, the :ref:`_replicator <replicator>` database was introduced, which keeps documents containing your replication parameter.
-Such a replication can be called `persisent`.
+Such a replication can be called `persistent`.
-Trancient replications were kept for backward compatibility.
+Transient replications were kept for backward compatibility.
 Both replications can have different :ref:`replication states <replicator/states>`.

 Triggering, Stopping and Monitoring Replications